|

 Cold water on face and wrists

 Cold temperature triggers a mild physiological stress response — norepinephrine release — that accelerates the sympathetic nervous system’s reassertion over the parasympathetic dominance of sleep.
-The effect is immediate and does not require full cold immersion.
 15–20 seconds of cold water on the face and inner wrists is sufficient.

 3